mgabor18/mg-deepseek-vscode-extension/README.md

 ## Usage

-- Press `ctrl + shift + P` and select `Run: DeepSeek Chat`.
+- Press `ctrl + shift + P` and select `Run: Deepseek Chat`.
-- Type in your promt to the top text box.
+- Type in your prompt to the top text box.
 - Press the `Ask` button.
 - Wait for the response below. _(Note that response time can vary based on your computer's hardware)_